user photo

 +3 years of exp. teaching at GoStudent

-I am a qualified maths teacher (PGCE with QTS), having also completed a Bachelors degree in Mathematics at the University of Birmingham.
+Hi there!
+I'm Grace, a qualified secondary maths teacher and maths graduate.
 Throughout the course of the subject, I enjoy encouraging and helping students to engage with its material.
-My aim is to enable students to progress both academically and in confidence with maths.
-Our sessions will consist of tailored notes suited to you, discussing various topics and problem solving methods.
-I have found that this encourages students to think and explore different ways to tackle a problem, whilst preparing them for more challenging topics ahead!
-Whilst the journey of maths can have ups and downs, ultimately with the right support I believe any student can succeed.
-I hope the skills I have obtained will enable you to grow in confidenc...
+Our sessions will consist of tailored notes to your needs, developing various topics areas and covering problem solving methods to strengthen your resilience!
+Whilst the journey of maths can have ups and downs, I believe that with the right support, every student can succeed.
+I hope the skills I have obtained will enable you to grow both in confidence and academic success in mathematics!
+PGCE (with QTS) Secondary Mathematics (University of Birmingham) Bachelors of Science in Mathematics (University of Birmingham) A level Maths and Further Maths (A*- A) Pianist (Trinity College London - Grade 8) Perform...

 Enhanced DBS check